fuster-10/mslearn-fabric-paris-demo/Instructions/Labs/gs-apache-spark.md

 # How to use Apache Spark in Microsoft Fabric

+## Overview

+This lab provides an introduction to Dataflows (Gen2) and Data Pipelines in Microsoft Fabric, focusing on their role in data ingestion, transformation, and automation.
+Participants will explore how Dataflows (Gen2) connect to various data sources, perform transformations using Power Query Online, and integrate with Data Pipelines to load data into a lakehouse or analytical store.
+The lab will also cover building and orchestrating pipelines using the Fabric user interface, enabling automation of extract, transform, and load (ETL) processes without extensive coding.

+## Lab Objectives

+-

 ## Getting Started with the Lab

 1. Click on **Microsoft Edge** from the desktop.